Pro Football Reference Blog

 Posted by Darin Hayes on March 31, 2023

 Stats are few and far between to judge the big fellows up front.
-One, though, is longevity and activeness.
+One, though, is longevity and being active.
 The old saying by football coaches is that the best ability of an athlete is availability.
-Let’s face it: linemen on both sides of the ball are experiencing highly combative contact in almost every gameplay.
+Let’s face it: linemen on both sides of the ball are experiencing highly combative contact on almost every play.
 The following players have shown the endurance to return for more over a long period.
-They are the only four since 2012, the first year that PFRef has snap counts, to have reached the milestone of 10,000 plays on the O-line.
+They are the only four since 2012, the first year that PFR has snap counts, to have reached the milestone of 10,000 plays on the O-line.

 Ben Jones